 ❌ Don’t mention references on your CV

 On a CV, don’t waste valuable space by adding a list of references.
 There’s also no need to note ‘references available upon request’.
-The employer will ask for your references when they’ve decided to proceed with your application.
+The employer will ask for your references when they decide to proceed with your application.

-Instead, use the space you’ve saved to add more details on your skills, experience, or qualifications.
+Instead, use the saved space to add more details on your skills, experience, or qualifications.